carterx64/carterx64/README.md

 - 👀 I’m interested in CyberSecurity, Developement, and everyday Computing
 - 🌱 I’m currently learning C ++
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Skiing !
+- ⚡ Fun fact: I love Music, Gaming and Skiing !

 <!---
 carterx64/carterx64 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.